KSTS: Telemundo acquisition

 In 1987, after several members of National Group Television desired to sell, Douglas sold KSTS to Telemundo Group, Inc., which operated the fledgling Telemundo Spanish-language network, for $17 million.
 At the insistence of network executive Paul Niedermayer, who had been instrumental in the 1985 launch of KVEA in the Los Angeles area, the network bypassed KCNS channel 38 to buy the station in San Jose, which at the time was home to 35 percent of the Hispanics in the Bay Area.
 The station, however, was not Spanish around the clock even after the sale.
-As late as 1990, locally produced programs in Portuguese and Farsi were airing on KSTS.
+As late as 1990, locally produced programs in Portuguese and Persian were airing on KSTS.
 An effort at regional expansion began in 1990 when K15CU "KCU", a KSTS translator, began broadcasting in Salinas.

 In October 1990, half of KSTS's 18 employees went on strike in protest of low pay and poor working conditions.
 The week-long strike, which resulted in temporary suspensions of the station's 6 p.m. newscast and the outright cancellation of its 11 p.m. news, resulted in the station staff unionizing with the International Brotherhood of Electrical Workers and agreeing to a contract in 1992.

 The acquisition of Telemundo by NBC in 2002 came at the same time the network bought San Jose's KNTV and turned it into an NBC owned-and-operated station.
 Both stations moved from their separate facilities—KSTS from its site on Bering Drive—to a new building on First Street.

 News operation

 In 1988, KSTS launched its news department with the debut of a half-hour 6 p.m. newscast, which was originally co-anchored by Celina Rodriguez and Dante Betteo; both left in 1999.
 The program proved successful, which resulted in the station later adding a half-hour 11 p.m. newscast.
 This was canceled after the 1990 strike and was not reinstated until 1997.

-In 1999, KSTS hired model Mónica Mesones in 1999 to present the weather, resulting in controversy over the selection.
+In 1999, KSTS hired model Mónica Mesones to present the weather, resulting in controversy over the selection.